hmanning77/.dotfiles/README.md

 Most packages use other programs.
 I keep my downloaded code in `~/Software/Source` at present.
 If you download dependencies elsewhere, you will need to substitute some paths to fit your preferred setup.

 - [Powerline](https://github.com/lokaltog/powerline) - Used for customised prompts and statuslines.
-At present it is installed with pip for use with vim and kept as a local repository for tmux and zsh to source.
-I need to tidy this up.
+These dotfiles are configured for a pip install
+- [Powerline Fonts](https://github.com/lokaltog/powerline-fonts) - For fancy glyph support in urxvt
 - [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) - zsh plugin which provides fish-like syntax highlighting